gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-building.rst

 We are not advocating necessarily having to upgrade to planetary motors, but there are some advantages which may become useful in more advanced use cases such as high-load systems.

-Spur gear gearboxes have inherent disadvantages to planetary gearboxes.
+.. important:: Spur gear gearboxes have inherent disadvantages to planetary
+    gearboxes.
     Spur gear gearboxes should not be used in high-load situations, primarily because the gears can strip and destroy the gearbox.
 An example would be a drivetrain that has to change directions repeatedly and quickly.
 Planetary gearboxes are much better suited for drivetrain and arms,